12 Types of Walls Used for Interior & Exterior Construction

 - Plastic Sheet Wall

 There are as many types of concrete blocks as there are types of drywall and types of plywood.
 I point this out to say that you can split hairs a million ways, but the above wall styles are not only structurally sound but form the main categories of house wall types you'll encounter.
+Blocks can work well and people have even taken to constructing entire cinder block houses.

 Types of Walls You Can Identify in Your Home Today